Cordyceps

 Price distribution

-category Paecilomyces hepiali Mycelium Extract (2) 72
+Paecilomyces hepiali Mycelium Extract (2)72

 Paecilomyces hepiali (specifically the Cs-4 strain) is a fungus traditionally cultivated and used as a bio-equivalent alternative to the rare and expensive wild Ophiocordyceps sinensis.
 This extract is derived from its mycelial biomass, typically grown through submerged fermentation.
 It contains similar bioactive compounds, including polysaccharides, mannitol, and adenosine, and has been extensively studied for its immune-modulating, energy-enhancing, and anti-fatigue properties, often mirroring the effects attributed to O. sinensis.